Arvin385/acm-ai-workshop/README.md

 # acm-ai-workshop
 Fall 2025 Workshop on AI for ACM.
 There are multiple programs in this repo.
 The first is a basic API for a Gemini LLM.
 Students will note two major difficulties when using the LLM: 1.
 The pre-trained model often times gives out-of-date information.
 2. Its "memory" is limited to the immediately stated prompt.
 The others correct for these issues.

+Fall 2025 ACM Workshop: AI with Gemini and Memory

+Welcome to the Fall 2025 ACM Workshop on AI!
+In this workshop, we explore how to use large language models (LLMs) effectively, including how to handle timely information and persistent memory.

+This repository contains three programs:

+Basic Gemini LLM API – A simple LLM interface.

+Web + Gemini LLM – Adds web scraping to provide up-to-date info.

+Web + Memory + Gemini LLM – Adds a FAISS memory system to remember prior interactions.

+1. Prerequisites
+1.1 Gemini API Key

+Before running any code, you need a Gemini API key:

+Go to Google AI Studio
+.

+Create a project and generate a Gemini API key.

+Store the key as an environment variable:

+export GEMINI_API_KEY="your_api_key_here"

+1.2 Create a Python Virtual Environment

+We recommend using a virtual environment to manage dependencies:

+python -m venv venv
+source venv/bin/activate      # On Linux/macOS
+venv\Scripts\activate         # On Windows

+1.3 Install Dependencies
+pip install -r requirements.txt

+2. Running the Programs
+2.1 Basic Gemini LLM

+Run the simplest LLM API:

+python basic_gemini.py

+Type a query and see Gemini respond.

+Observation:

+The model may give out-of-date information.

+It forgets context beyond the immediate prompt.

+2.2 Gemini + Web Scraping

+Run:

+python web_LLM.py

+Fetches timely information from the web.

+Customizable parameters:

+Keywords: Lines ~53–57

+KEYWORDS = ["stock", "news", "weather", "when", "time", "crypto"]

+Add or remove keywords to control when web scraping happens.

+Web scraping depth: Lines ~60–80

+def fetch_web_info(query, max_links=3, max_paragraphs=5):

+Adjust max_links or max_paragraphs to balance response quality vs speed.

+2.3 Gemini + Web + Memory (FAISS)

+Run:

+python web_and_mem_LLM.py

+Stores past interactions in a FAISS vector store for persistent memory.

+Customizable parameters:

+1. FAISS chunk size and overlap (Lines ~138–145) text_splitter = RecursiveCharacterTextSplitter(chunk_size=500, chunk_overlap=50)

+chunk_size: Larger chunks → fewer docs, faster retrieval, less granular memory.

+chunk_overlap: Helps maintain context across chunks.

+2. Embedding model (Line ~28)
+model = SentenceTransformer("all-MiniLM-L6-v2")
+embeddings = HuggingFaceEmbeddings(model_name="all-MiniLM-L6-v2")

+Switch to a larger model for better semantic understanding, or smaller for speed on weaker computers.

+3. Number of FAISS documents retrieved (Line ~140) relevant_docs = faiss.similarity_search(user_input, k=3)

+Increase k to consider more memory context.

+Decrease k for faster responses and simpler prompts.

+4. Web + Memory prompt formatting (Lines ~122–130)
+llm_prompt = prompt_with_web
+if retrieved_text:
+    llm_prompt += f"\n\nConsider this past info:\n{retrieved_text}"

+Customize to prioritize web info vs memory or format prompts differently.

+3. Hands-On Exercises

+Add a keyword: Try "sports" in KEYWORDS and ask Gemini for scores.

+Increase scraping depth: Set max_links=5 and max_paragraphs=10 and see the difference in response.

+Adjust memory granularity: Change chunk_size to 200 and chunk_overlap to 50, then ask about past interactions.

+Switch embeddings: Try "all-MiniLM-L12-v2" for more semantic accuracy.

+4. Notes and Tips

+Gemini requires an internet connection for API calls.

+FAISS memory is local, so no LLM model needs to run on your machine.

+Adjust keywords, chunk size, and k to balance speed vs context richness.

+Always trust your FAISS index, especially if you ever download or share .pkl files.

+5. Summary

+By the end of this workshop, students will be able to:

+Query a Gemini LLM.

+Fetch real-time web information.

+Build a persistent memory with FAISS.

+Customize prompts, embeddings, memory, and web scraping for personalized AI assistants.